zhangjingxing/Multimodal_Depression/README.md

 We have excluded certain portions of the dataset even after being processed, including:
 - The ground truth column of both datasets, since it contains the PHQ8 result of the participants (the questionnaire which indicates whether participants have depression or not)

+In addition, we have uploaded our own raw dataset contributed by each member to visualize the real dataset and the result after we preprocess it.
+This dataset can be used for further processing.

 ## Github Repository Folders Guidance
 This repository contains several folders:
 - Dataset: contains the preprocessed transcript and audio dataset (numerical value, without ground truth column)